stulacy/personal-website/content/post/eloreview_20171229.md

 a win by a larger score results in additional Elo points.
 This could partly explain why Stoke are ranked 15th in Elo but 13th by points, as they have the second worst goal difference in the league (-18).
-Another potential explanation for this discrepancy is how promoted teams are handled.
+Another potential explanation for this discrepancy between ranks is how promoted teams are handled.
 Currently, only teams in the top 4 European leagues are tracked, so when a team is promoted up to the Premier League (or La Liga etc...), it is assigned the average rating of the relegated teams.
 So Newcastle, Brighton, and Huddersfield were all given the same rating (1350) at the start of the season, which isn't entirely accurate and it may take longer than 20 games for their ratings to converge on their actual values.
-This last point is quite important, Elo rating in my implementation is a continuous score with only a soft-reset each season, whereas points are wiped clean each summer.
-Just because a team finished a season on a high, it doesn't mean they are going to start the next season at the same level.
+This last point is quite important, Elo rating is a continuous score with only a soft-reset each season, whereas points are obviously wiped clean each summer.
+Just because a team has a high rating doesn't mean they are going to be good now or in the future, but that they were good enough in the past, and a lot can change in the off-season.

-The correlation between Elo rank and points rank is shown below.
-Teams **above** the blue line have worse Elo than their points would suggest (thereby **overperforming** in the real league), while teams **below** the line are scoring fewer points than their skill level would suggest (**underperforming**).
+The correlation between Elo rank and points rank is shown below (with a high *r* value).
+Teams **above** the line have worse Elo than their points suggest (thereby **overperforming** in the real league), while teams **below** the line are scoring fewer points than their skill level would suggest (**underperforming**).
 The difference between the top and bottom of the league is clear, with teams at the top having less